Kern County Scottish Society presents.... 22nd Annual Scottish Games & Gathering.

 The Fresno Stag and Thistle Pipes and Drums was formed as a main offshoot of the founding of the Piping Society of Central California in 1990 as a non-profit with the following purpose: "To preserve and promote the great highland bagpipe, excellence in piping, and the love of bagpipe music."
 Now in its 18th year, the band has already accomplished many of its goals.
 The band has sent several pipers, drummers and dancers to summer schools and camps.
 Over the years the band has played at innumerable parades, dinners, parties, funerals, weddings, ceilidhs, holiday events and highland games and festivals from San Luis Obispo to Mammoth Lakes.
 The band teaches piping and drumming to anyone who has a genuine interest and willingness to work hard to learn.

-Did you know that by volunteering a mere 3 hours of your time to help at the 18th Annual Kern County Scottish Games & Gathering you get free admission?
+Did you know that by volunteering a mere 3 hours of your time to help at the 20th Annual Kern County Scottish Games & Gathering you get free admission to the event?
 Plus an opportunity to make new friends, see old friends, and rub elbows with some handsome Scotsmen.
-Please call 661-865-8890 or send an email firstname.lastname@example.org and include your name, phone number and email address.
+Please call 661-865-8890 or send an email to firstname.lastname@example.org and include your name, phone number and email address.

 Sponsorships Opportunities are available!

 We appreciate all offers of sponsorships and have various opportunities for individual, business, or corporate sponsorships.
 Please contact email@example.com

 Bright House Networks